demisto/content/Packs/Jira/Scripts/JiraAddComment/README.md

-Use this script to add a comment to a Jira issue.
+Use this script to add a comment with a tag (the "Comment tag to Jira" defined in the instance configuration) as an entry in XSOAR, which will then be mirrored as a comment to a Jira issue.
 This script should be run within an incident.

 ## Script Data